Asset Manager – Participating in Projects

 Open the Participant view

 Use the top navigation: Asset Manager → Participant.
 If Participant is not visible, your access has not yet been enabled.
-Please ask your admin to grant access or contact IATA Support at mrosmarthubauction@iata.org.
+Please ask your admin to grant access or contact IATA Support: How to contact IATA?.

 Navigation to Asset Manager Participant view